RenderKit/openvkl/README.md

 improve the performance of their volume rendering applications by leveraging Open VKL’s performance-optimized kernels, which include volume traversal and sampling functionality for a variety of volumetric data formats.
+Open VKL supports x86 CPUs under Linux, macOS, and Windows; ARM CPUs on macOS; as well as Intel® GPUs under Linux and Windows (currently in beta).

-The kernels are optimized for the latest Intel® processors with support for SSE, AVX, AVX2, and AVX-512 instructions, and for ARM processors with support for NEON instructions.
+Open VKL contains kernels optimized for the latest x86 processors with support for SSE, AVX, AVX2, and AVX-512 instructions, and for ARM processors with support for NEON instructions.
+Open VKL supports Intel GPUs based on the Xe HPG microarchitecture (Intel® Arc™ GPU) under Linux and Windows and Xe HPC microarchitecture (Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series) under Linux.
+Intel GPU support leverages the [SYCL](https://www.khronos.org/sycl/) open standard programming language; SYCL allows one to write C++ code that can be run on various devices, such as CPUs and GPUs.
 Open VKL is part of the [Intel® oneAPI Rendering Toolkit](https://software.intel.com/en-us/rendering-framework) and is released under the permissive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

-Open VKL provides a C API, and also supports applications written with the Intel® Implicit SPMD Program Compiler (Intel® ISPC) by also providing an ISPC interface to the core volume algorithms.
+Open VKL provides a C-based API on CPU and GPU, and also supports applications written with the Intel® Implicit SPMD Program Compiler (Intel® ISPC) for CPU by also providing an ISPC interface to the core volume algorithms.
 This makes it possible to write a renderer in ISPC that automatically vectorizes and leverages SSE, AVX, AVX2, AVX-512, and NEON instructions.
 ISPC also supports runtime code selection, thus ISPC will select the best code path for your application.

 In addition to the volume kernels, Open VKL provides tutorials and example renderers to demonstrate how to best use the Open VKL API.

 ## Version History

+### Open VKL 2.0.0

+- This Open VKL release adds support for Intel® Arc™ GPUs, Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series through SYCL.
+  - The SYCL support of Open VKL is in beta phase.
+Current functionality, quality, and GPU performance may not reflect that of the final product.
+  - Open VKL CPU support in this release remains at Gold level, incorporating the same quality and performance as previous releases.
+- API changes:
+  - Handle types are now passed by pointer in the following APIs:
+    - `vklComputeSample*()`
+    - `vklComputeGradient*()`
+    - `vklGet*IteratorSize*()`
+    - `vklInit*Iterator*()`
+    - `vklIterate*()`
+  - `vklLoadModule()` has been removed; compile-time linkage to an Open VKL device implementation (`cpu` or `gpu`) is now required
+  - Added `vklInit()` API, which must be called to initialize the library
+  - `VKL_FILTER_[TRILINEAR,TRICUBIC]` are renamed to
+    `VKL_FILTER_[LINEAR,CUBIC]`
+  - `VKLAMRMethod` enum is now `uint32_t`
+  - `structuredSpherical` volumes: the `gridSpacing` default now results in the volume occupying a full sphere
+- Added new examples demonstrating GPU usage: `vklExamplesGPU` and `vklTutorialGPU`
+- Superbuild updates to latest versions of dependencies

 ### Open VKL 1.3.2